AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

 In general, cyclic import dependencies are forbidden: if project `A` |withs| project `B` (directly or indirectly) then `B` is not allowed to |with| `A`.
-However, there are cases when cyclic dependencies would be beneficial.
+However, there are cases when cyclic dependencies at the project level are necessary, as dependencies at the source level may exist both ways between `A`'s sources and `B`'s sources.
 For these cases, another form of import between projects is supplied: the **limited with**.
 A project `A` that imports a project `B` with a simple |with| may also be imported, directly or indirectly, by `B` through a |limited_with|.

 The difference between a simple |with| and |limited_with| is that the name of a project imported with a |limited_with| cannot be used